The Napa Wine Project

 The 2016 Colgin IX Estate (a blend of 68% Cabernet Sauvignon, 15% Cabernet Franc, 10% Merlot and 7% Petit Verdot) is dark ruby with purple tinges on the rim of the glass; the bouquet offers a variety of aromatics including blackberry, black licorice and dark and dusty earth notes.
 Also shows notes of mocha and espresso and some floral nuances including of violets.
 The nose is slightly savory.
 The textural feel across the palate and its resulting structure are simply wonderful hallmarks of this wine.
 Features dense, tightly packed and dark tannins but with a chalky almost rounded feel with absolutely no sharp edges.
 The savory notes on the bouquet also show on the finish, which lingers with plum and a hint of dried tobacco leaf.
 This is an exceptional wine, highly worth seeking out.

 The 2016 Colgin Cariard is a blend of 60% Cabernet Sauvignon, 20% Cabernet Franc, 12% Merlot and 8% Petit Verdot; the wine is dark ruby in color.
 The bouquet initially shows aromatics of dark olive, plum and a variety of darker fruits including black currant.
-Give this wine time to open and it does so wonderfully revealing additional nuances including notes of clove and cardamom along with mocha and vanilla.
+Give this wine time to open and it does so wonderfully, revealing additional nuances including notes of clove and cardamom along with mocha and vanilla.
 We tried this wine 5 years post vintage date; the tannins are firm, gravelly and persist for quite some time, sporting a noticeable grip.
 At 5 years post vintage date at the time of our tasting, this well-built wine is certainly built to age for many more years.

 The 2015 Colgin Tychson Hill (like other vintages from this vineyard show red fruits (the O in Colgin is even colored red on the label).
-A pretty bouquet shows floral notes (violets), red cherry and a subtle hint of of cedar box.
+A pretty bouquet shows floral notes (violets), red cherry and a subtle hint of cedar box.
 Lots of layers with an intensity of fruit that lingers on the palate.
 There is a beautiful finesse on the finish with tannins that are finely textured – almost chalky in nature.
 And the flavors continue for quite some time.
 A generally accepted robust vintage in Napa Valley, this wine while well layered, shows restraint, a balance if you will between fruit and structure.

 Cariad meaning “love” in Welsh is from the David Abreu owned Madrona Ranch west of St. Helena in the foothills of the Mayacamas Mountains (400-500 feet in elevation) with vines growing on volcanic soils along with soils that are also alluvial in nature.
-Colgin maintains a long term lease on the vines.
+Colgin maintains a long-term lease on the vines.
 Small percentages in the blend were sourced from the Thorevilos Vineyard at the end of Mund Road, just below Howell Mountain (now called Ecotone Vineyard) and the Lucia Abreu Vineyard on Howell Mountain.
 The 2015 Colgin Cariad is 53% Cabernet Sauvignon, 30% Merlot, 8% Cabernet Franc and 9% Petit Verdot.
 Shows an elegant bouquet with more dark fruit then red – a pleasing cigar smokiness and hints of sage as it opens.
 Brings an intensity of flavor on the palate, is somewhat savory with excellent acidity.
 Very long finish.

 The 2015 Colgin IX Estate reveals dark fruit aromatics, dark cherry and blackberry and as it opens notes of dark chocolate.
 This is a powerful wine on the palate which reflects a vintage ripeness – with the aromas leading to equally dark fruit flavors along with a perceptible influence from their soils – somewhat dusty.
 Features a very long finish showing robust dry tannins along with a hint of mocha.
 Definitely built to age.
 A gorgeous expression of this particular property.